nicolasbrunner/articles/mountainbike/plasticwheels.md

 My first ride was one of my favorite summer loops.
 On the climbs, the difference was immediate: Acceleration felt snappier and more energetic.
 A promising start!

-![Climbing on the Roval wheelset](/assets/Climbing-min.jpeg)
+![Climbing on the Roval wheelset](/assets/Climbing-min.jpeg) *Fast acceleration when climbing is on the menu.*

 But then came the first descent - a chunky rock garden with some tight turns.
 I guess what many of our friends west of the atlantic ocean would call “weird euro chunk”.
 This is a trail where short travel high-pivot bikes like the Forbidden Druid really shine and a real test for the compliance of the rims.
 However this day, it did not feel great at all.
 Fatigue set in faster than usual, and holding a line took noticeably more effort.
 Thankfully, the second descent was smoother - loamy, hand-built, and with good flow.
 Sometimes steep, sometimes fast, sometimes slow and with the occasional drop or jump.
 Here, the wheels felt great again.
 I didn’t notice any major difference from my aluminum setup, and they tracked well through corners and felt good on the jumps.